-For Mental Health, M. Ross-Russell said that there are approximately 13,000 PLWH within the EMA who may have some form of mental health disorder.
-Regarding expenditures, she explained that this category is consistently underspent.
+For Mental Health, M. Ross-Russell said regarding expenditures, that this category is consistently underspent.
 This is due to a provider shortage in the area for licensed mental health providers.
-Additionally, there are other funding streams such as SAMSA for this service category.
-A. McCann-Woods short staffing is was creates underspending, especially finding workers with the right credentials.
+Additionally, there are other funding streams such as SAMHSA for this service category.
+A. McCann-Woods said that short staffing is what creates underspending, especially finding workers with the right credentials.
 M. Ross-Russell said that for funding by parts, this category is supported by Part A and Part B in the EMA's NJ and PA counties.
 M. Ross-Russell said that 75.3% of Consumer Survey respondents used the service within the last 12 months, and 24.7% needed the service in the last 12 months but could not access it.
-Other information from this survey identified that 64% of respondents reported having been diagnosed with mental health disorders, 34% used mental health services, and 11% did not need the service.
+Other information from this survey identified that 64% of respondents reported having been diagnosed with mental health disorders such as depression, 34% used mental health services, and 11% did not need the service.
 For MMP, 10% of participants needed the service, and 19% needed the service at initial intake.

 M. Ross-Russell moved onto Nutritional Services, explaining that such services must be provided by a licensed provider.
 There is consistently little to no underspending.
-The category is funded by Part A in PA Counties and Part B NJ counties.
+The category is funded by Part A in PA counties and Part B NJ counties.
 Within the Consumer Survey, 75% used the service in the last 12 months, and 25% needed the service but did not receive it in the last 12 months.
 A little over 1% identified this service as a need from intake.
-OHP included questions about nutrition within the Consumer

-Survey due to the fact that PLWH within the EMA are part of an aging population.
-Approximately 48% individuals had high blood pressure, 30% had high cholesterol, and 19% were diabetic.
+OHP included questions about nutrition within the Consumer Survey due to the fact that PLWH within the EMA are part of an aging population.
+Approximately 48% of individuals self-identified having high blood pressure, 30% had high cholesterol, and 19% were diabetic.
 HIPC took this into consideration within the PA counties, and that is why this was funded under Part A for those counties.

-For Substance Abuse Outpatient Care, M. Ross-Russell explained that this category changed in 2016 and disallowed Part A funding to support syringe access.
-In other words, Part A money could not be used to purchase injection equipment, but it could still support such services and programs.
+For Substance Abuse Outpatient Care, M. Ross-Russell explained that this category changed in 2016 and allowed Part A funding to support syringe access.
+In other words, Part A money could not be used to purchase injection equipment, but it could still support the program.
 In previous years, expenditures for this service were less than the amount of money allocated (underspent).
 Similar to Mental Health services, this service category receives money from other funding streams to support it.
-Recently, HIPC has increased and almost doubled Part A funding to tackle the opioid epidemic.
-After this doubling, there was approximately \$100,000 underspending in 2019.
+M. Ross-Russell reported that Philadelphia had seen the number of new PWID increase by over 94%.
+And that recently, the HIPC has increased Part A funding to tackle the opioid epidemic.
+After this increase, there was approximately \$100,000 underspending in 2019.
 This service is supported by Part A as well as Part B. According to the Consumer Survey, 60% of individuals used the service within the last 12 months, and 40% reported needing it but being unable to receive it within the last 12 months.
-For MMP data, 3% of participants needed services with according to CSU data, 6% needed the service at intake.
-M. Ross-Russell reported that Philadelphia had seen the number of PWID increase by over 94%.
-According to MMP data, 24.2% of participants identified using illicit substance in the previous 12 months, and according to CSU data, 11% of PLWH had used illicit substances in the previous 12 months.
+For MMP data, 3% of participants needed the service and according to CSU data, 6% needed the service at intake.
+According to MMP data, 24.2% of participants identified using an illicit substance in the previous 12 months, and according to CSU data, 11% of PLWH had used illicit substances in the previous 12 months.